 In my role as an a-n AIR Councillor, I was privileged to be offered a travel bursary to go to either the Venice Biennale or Documenta this year.
 I chose Documenta, but then decided that, as I had never been to either, this was a perfect opportunity to go to both!
 So I paid for my own trip to Venice and joined my colleagues there for three days of exhibitions, openings, speeches and free prosecco.
 The Biennale is a crazy carnival of art – a triumphant display of wealth, privilege and ambition which is as intoxicating as it is exhausting.
 My recommendations for sound art pieces to see and hear were published on a-n news.

 By contrast, Documenta, which happens every 5 years, is a more contained and less sprawling event, with the focus of Documenta #14, squarely on political issues of the day – migration, borders, openness (or the lack of it), cultural identity, fascism.
 I felt more at home amongst this work than I did amongst the spectacle of Venice, although I would say that I had the more memorable art experiences in Venice.

-For an artist looking to move their work out onto the international arena, both of these flagship shows can seem overwhelming.
-I felt encouraged however, safe in the knowledge that my work is of a sufficient standard to play a valid part.
-Now the challenge comes to court the curators/gallerists who are the cultural gatekeepers for these sought after showcases.
+For an artist looking to move their work out onto the international stage, both of these flagship shows can seem overwhelming.
+I felt strangely encouraged however, in the knowledge that my work is of a sufficient standard to sit alongside *most* of what I saw in Kassel and Venice.
+(I’m not that arrogant that I would put my work up there with some of the giants of the art world quite yet.)
+Now the challenge is to find, court and hound (!!!) the curators/gallerists who are the cultural gatekeepers to these impenetrable showcases.